FredericaBernkastel/codmw3-server-DGAdmin-plugin/README.md

 !unban-id <ban id>
     Deletes given banentry from banlist.
     You can get banentries by doing !lastbans or !searchbans.

+!report <message>
+    Player can report hackers.
+Message will be sent to all admins, and saved to history.

+!lastreports [amount]
+    Admins can access to !report history.
+Count may be 1 – 8, default is 4.

+!setfx <fx> [spawn key]
+    Spawn custom FX at player origin.
+Triggered by key.
+If key not specified, default is “activate”.

+!fire
+    Player emit beatiful fire sparks.

+!suicide
+    Suicide.

 ```
 **New features**